 During the ‘Tan War’, 1919-1921, the Catholic Church condemned the Irish rebels, and sided with the British Occupation.
 They even threatened excommunication upon the insurgents in Cork.
 In the Civil War that followed, the Church again took the side of the rich against Republican forces, and there they have remained.

-The point that I seek to make is that, a close alliance between any theology (Lizzy Windsor is no paradigm of virtue, any more than her ancestors were) and the state, is never going to be for the betterment of society in the long-term.
+The point here is that a close alliance between any theology (Lizzy Windsor is no paradigm of virtue, any more than her ancestors were) and the state, is never going to be for the betterment of society in the long-term.
 Ireland has long-suffered because of a fixation upon monotheism and such accompanying doctrines.

-Yet today we live in a nation where minds are being opened, which should of course mean that state structures are designed similarly.
-Ok, I hear you say, the DUP (Unionist political party) are hardly open-minded, but they demonstrate perfectly how strict religious adherence can run alongside social intolerance.
-If I was a religious man, I would say that Nelson McCausland is going to hell, with Gregory Campbell (and Sammy Wilson for taking all his clothes of and being photographed… boke).
-When there, they will be in good company, with many of their nemeses from the Catholic Church already in attendance.
-Such is the irony upon those of either side here who claim to be good-living and pious, yet will be adjudged to have been hypocrites… together.
+Yet, today, we live in a nation where minds are being opened, which should of course mean that state structures are designed similarly.
+OK, I hear you say, the DUP (Unionist political party) are hardly open-minded, but they demonstrate perfectly how strict religious adherence can run alongside social intolerance.
+If I was a religious man, I would say that Nelson McCausland is going to hell, along with Gregory Campbell (and Sammy Wilson for taking all his clothes of and being photographed… boke).
+When they eventually arrive there, they will be in good company, with many of their nemeses from the Catholic Church already in attendance.
+Such is the irony upon those of either side here who claim to be good-living and pious, yet who will be adjudged to have been hypocrites… together.

 Religion is a lifestyle choice.
 It’s influence should remain within the place of worship and/or the home.
 If the rest need remain secular to ensure equality and mutual respect throughout society, then so be it.